Fethard St Mogues GAA Club: History

 Despite this defeat, the club went into the season back in the Intermediate grade for the first time in seven years in good form.
 They qualified for the county final to face Cloughbawn who had just been relegated from Senior the year previous.
-The county final was an exciting and very well played game, finishing out a draw.
-The replay the following week was equally as tense, with no room for error, but Fethard won through to get back to the Senior hurling grade for the first time since 2001.
-Their Intermediate Leinster campaign began with a fine win over strongly fancied Kiltale of Meath, but were defeated by a very strong Graigue Ballycallan side in the Leinster Semi Final.
+The county final finished as a draw, and the replay the following week saw Fethard win to get back to the Senior hurling grade for the first time since 2001.
+Their Intermediate Leinster campaign began with a win over strongly fancied Kiltale of Meath, but were defeated by Graigue Ballycallan in the Leinster Semi-final.

-In 2021, both the hurling and football teams were relegated from Senior to Intermediate, however they bounced back in 2022 with an impressive football championship campaign, culminating in an exciting final win over neighbours Horeswood. this lead them onto participation in the Leinster Club Intermediate Football competition, where they advanced through to the final beating The Heath of Laois, Greystones of Wicklow and Mullinavat of Kilkenny.
-A pulsating final in Wexford Park against Dunshaughlin of Meath saw Fethard victorious to claim a historic win, as the first Wexford club to win both Hurling and Football Leinster titles.
+In 2021, both the hurling and football teams were relegated from Senior to Intermediate, however they bounced back in 2022 with an impressive football championship campaign, culminating in a final win over neighbours Horeswood.
+This lead them onto participation in the Leinster Club Intermediate Football competition, where they advanced through to the final beating The Heath of Laois, Greystones of Wicklow and Mullinavat of Kilkenny.
+A final in Wexford Park against Dunshaughlin of Meath saw Fethard victorious to claim a historic win, as the first Wexford club to win both Hurling and Football Leinster titles.

 The club has played in a number of pitches down through the years but in the centenary year of 1989, under the chairmanship of Peter O’Loughlin, a decision was made to purchase a suitable pitch.
 A 13-acre site was purchased from Tom Hickey in Ramstown and this was developed into two pitches plus dressing rooms and handball alley.
 Major fundraising was undertaken and this included an initiative run in conjunction with the local Church of Ireland of the same name.
 Further development work has been carried out since including draining the main pitch in 2003 and the installation of a state of the art floodlighting system in 2005, hurling wall 2008, viewing stand in 2009 and most recently, an astro pitch has been installed.